Enable passwordless security key sign-in to Windows 10 devices with Azure Active Directory

 - Select Build on the Build the provisioning package page.

 - Save the two files created (ppkg and cat) to a location where you can apply them to machines later.

-Sign in to Windows with a FIDO2 security key
+Sign in with FIDO2 security key

 Manage security key biometric, PIN, or reset security key